-Dumbledore mentioning to Harry that Trelawney's current record is having only two accurate prophecies made.
+Dumbledore mentioning to Harry that Trelawney's latest prophecy brings her number of accurate prophecies up to “two.”

-Harry's two Quidditch-match related dreams foreshadow two following books:
+Harry's two Quidditch-related dreams foreshadow two following books:

 A Glass in the Hand: After one jibe too many about his family, Harry makes the glass Marge is holding shatter.
 She assumes she was gripping it too hard, having done the same thing before.